Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Setting partition key on EventData is not set in Kafka consumer

-The partition key of the EventHubs event is available in the kafka record headers, the protocol specific key being "x-opt-partition-key" in the header.
+The partition key of the EventHubs event is available in the Kafka record headers, the protocol specific key being "x-opt-partition-key" in the header.

-It is by-design that we don't promote the Kafka message key to be the Event Hubs partition key and nor the reverse because with the same value the Kafka client and the Event Hub client likely send the message to two different partitions.
-It might cause some confusion if we set the value in the cross protocol communication case.
+It is by design that we don't promote the Kafka message key to be the Event Hubs partition key and nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
+It might cause some confusion if we set the value in the cross-protocol communication case.
 Exposing the properties with a protocol specific key to the other protocol client should be good enough.

 ## Troubleshoot EventProcessorClient issues

 ### 412 precondition failures when checkpointing

 412 precondition errors occur when the customer tries to perform checkpointing but the local version of the checkpoint is outdated.
 This occurs when partition ownership is stolen by another instance.
 See [Partition ownership changes a lot](#partition-ownership-changes-a-lot) for more information.

 ### Partition ownership changes a lot